Ian12467/CALDAV/README.md

     metadata = ["color"]
     target = "merged.ics"

-The `[pair mycalendars]` section tells vdirsyncer to synchronize two calendars, calendar1 and calendar2, and merge them into a single calendar called merged.ics.
-The collections option tells vdirsyncer to include events from both calendars in the merged calendar.
-The metadata option tells vdirsyncer to preserve certain metadata, such as the color of events.
+The `[pair mycalendars]` section tells vdirsyncer to synchronize two calendars, `calendar1` and `calendar2`, and merge them into a single calendar called `merged.ics`.
+The `collections` option tells vdirsyncer to include events from both calendars in the merged calendar.
+The `metadata` option tells vdirsyncer to preserve certain metadata, such as the color of events.

 You will also need to configure the storage backends for each calendar.
-In the example above, calendar1 and calendar2 are the names of the storage backends.
+In the example above, `calendar1 and `calendar2` are the names of the storage backends.
 Here is an example of how to configure a CalDAV backend:

     [storage calendar1]
     type = "caldav"